fracpete/minify-weka/README.md

 # minify-weka
 Tool for reducing Weka to a minimal subset of classes.
+Currently updates the `GUIEditors.props` and `GenericPropertiesCreator.props`
+properties files.

 Tested with: 3.6, 3.8 and 3.9